 But beyond that, it must be admitted that we of the non-aligned too easily fell prey to the old game of playing off one major power against the other for one's own economic or political interests.
 When one camp would not provide the arms to supply perceived security needs or aid for development, we turned to the rival camp.
-Here too the end result has been that the non-aligned have been the victims -- this time of their own game.
-We first opened our doors to ideological salesmen from the superpower blocs, and in the process the third world became a battleground for rival global forces.
+Here too the end result has been that the non-aligned have been the victims-this time of their own game.
+We first opened our doors to ideological salesmen from the superpower bloc, and in the process the third world became a battleground for rival global forces.

-When the salesmen found that they could not sell ideology -- as has become the case -- they turned to marketing arms.

-In the years 1973-1977 -- or roughly the period between the

-Algiers Conference giving form to the NIEO and the Colombo Conference at which our cross-purposes were becoming clear --something on the order of \$50 billion in arms were imported by third world countries, most of it, but sadly not all, from the industrialized world.
+When the salesmen found that they could not sell ideology-as has become the case-they turned to marketing arms.
+In the years 1973-77-or roughly the period between the Algiers Conference giving form to the NIEO and the Colombo Conference at which our cross-purposes were becoming clear-something of the order of 50 billion dollars in arms were imported by third world countries, most of it from the industrialised world.
 Armed conflicts have also led to the proxy involvement of third world military forces.
-It may be well, in this connection, to remind ourselves that it was not a united Europe that established its colonial domination over us but a divided Europe with its intense rivalries fuelling its colonial expansion.

 What essentially happened, in my view, was that the non-aligned lost confidence in their own pluralistic vision of global solidarity that had first brought them together.
-As the vision collapsed, we gave vent to our fears of each other -- our brethren in suffering and inequity.
+As the vision collapsed, we gave vent to our fears of each other-our brethren in suffering and inequity.
 We began to build walls.
-India and China, the two most populous nations on earth who together could have given great force to the movement, split and fought over the contours of a wall between them -- an event Nehru correctly termed "a misfortune for all of us and for the world."
+India and China, the two most populous nations on earth who together could have given great force to the movement, split and fought over the contours of a wall between them-an event Nehru correctly termed "a misfortune for all of us and for the world."

 We cannot escape responsibility for this loss of vision.

-It is we, the non-aligned, who failed to evolve a common strategy to respond to today's worsening crisis of an increasingly complex world setting.
+It is we, the non-aligned who failed to evolve a common strategy to respond to today's worsening crisis of an increasingly complex world setting.
 It is we who failed to prevent the penetration of superpower interests into the non-aligned movement, undermining the very rationale of the movement.
-Our tendency to play off one superpower against the other or to wait for the major powers to agree among themselves served primarily to paralyze our will to act together.
+Our tendency to play off one superpower against the other or to wait for the major powers to agree among themselves served primarily to paralyse our will to act together.

 A further failing was in not sufficiently evolving regional solidarities which could have helped to reduce our common economic and political dependencies on the superpowers and former metropolitan powers.
-"Non-alignment" was never translated into a design for an alternative course of socio-economic transformation, and a commensurate design for the state.
-The result was the worst of both worlds: on the one hand, being torn between the capitalist and the state socialist models and, on the other hand, subject to the worst manifestations of the world market forces.
+'Non-alignment' was never translated into a design for an alternative course of socio-economic transformation, and a commensurate design for the state.
+The result was the worst of both worlds: on the one hand, being torn between the capitalist and the socialist state models and on the other hand, subject to the worst manifestation of the world market forces.